benmccormick/marionette-service/README.md

 [![Test Coverage](https://codeclimate.com/github/benmccormick/marionette-service/badges/coverage.svg)](https://codeclimate.com/github/benmccormick/marionette-service)

 This is a library to add "Service Objects" to Marionette 2.1.x.
 Service Objects are an extension of Marionette.Object that allows declarative interaction with Backbone.Radio messages.
-Service Objects can respond to any of Radio's three message types; `Events`, `Commands` and `Requests`.
+Service Objects can respond to both of Radio's message types; `Events` and `Requests`.
 The syntax is similar to the `events` syntax from Backbone Views, and looks like this:

 ```js
 radioEvents: {